aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 # Key Features
-* Conversion of HTML document into various formats; PDF, XPS, Markdown document formats and JPEG, PNG, BMP, TIFF raster graphics formats are supported
+* Conversion of HTML document into various formats; PDF, XPS, Markdown document formats and JPEG, PNG, GIF, BMP, TIFF raster graphics formats are supported
 * Conversion of MHTML document into the same formats that are supported for HTML
 * Conversion of HTML document from Web by its URLto MHTML document format
+* Conversion (import) of Markdown file to HTML page
 * Merging HTML/XHTML templates with external data source; XML is supported as source data format
 * Translation of HTML document between various human languages; the following language pairs are currently supported:
 - English to German
 - English to French
 - English to Russian
 - German to English
+- French to English
 - Russian to English
 - English to Chinese
 * Downloading of HTML page from Web by its URL with its linked resources as single ZIP archive